NOC-OI/python-intro-schools/episodes/02-numpy.md

 The output tells us that the `data` array variable contains 108 rows and 4 columns (sequence number, conductivity/salinity, temperature and pressure/depth).
-When we created the variable `data` to store our wave data, we did not only create the array; we also created information about the array, called [members](learners/reference.md#member) or attributes.
-This extra information describes `data` in the same way an adjective describes a noun.
-`data.shape` is an attribute of `data` which describes the dimensions of `data`.
-We use the same dotted notation for the attributes of variables that we use for the functions in libraries because they have the same part-and-whole relationship.

 If we want to get a single number from the array, we must provide an [index](learners/reference.md#index) in square brackets after the variable name, just as we do in math when referring to an element of a matrix.
-Our wave data has two dimensions, so we will need to use two indices to refer to one specific value:
+Our data has two dimensions, so we will need to use two indices to refer to one specific value:

 ```python